EbYVarghese18/DevOps_Project_03/README.md

 # myapp-nginx

-This is a sample nginx project. <br>
+This is a sample DevOps project. <br>

 The workflow is:<br>